Illustration of a person holding swollen breasts

 What mastitis is, and how to treat it

 If you’ve never had the condition, it’s likely that you’ve never heard the term “mastitis” before — but once you’ve experienced it, it’s pretty unforgettable.
 According to a 2021 study, around 10 to 20 percent of lactating parents will have mastitis at some point in their nursing journey.
-It’s a common enough condition that every new parent should be aware of the signs, symptoms, and what to do if they think they have it.
+It’s a common enough condition that every new parent should be aware of the symptoms of mastitis and what to do if they think they have it.

 What causes mastitis?

-Multiple conditions can lead to mastitis.
+Multiple factors can lead to mastitis.
 The most common factors are plugged ducts that are not cleared, infrequent milk removal, damaged nipple tissue, and oversupply.

 What are the risk factors?